 Costa Rica is located in Central America, bordered by Nicaragua to the north, Panama to the southeast, the Pacific Ocean to the west, and the Caribbean Sea to the east.
-As of June 30, 2022, Costa Rica had an estimated population of approximately 5.22 million according to the National Institute of Statistics and Censuses.
+As of June 30, 2022, Costa Rica had an estimated population of approximately 5.21 million according to the National Institute of Statistics and Censuses.

 Having maintained uninterrupted, democratically elected governments since 1949, Costa Rica is recognized for having a highly stable constitutional democracy and one of the highest standards of living in Latin America.

-Costa Rica's nominal GDP for 2022 was U.S.\$68.8 billion and its per capita GDP was U.S.\$13,2819.
-In 2021, 2020, 2019 and 2018, Costa Rica's nominal GDP was U.S.\$65.8 billion, U.S.\$61.0 billion, U.S.\$63.7 billion and U.S.\$62.2 billion, respectively.
-Costa Rica's per capita GDP was U.S.\$12,581.9 in 2021, U.S.\$12,207.5 in 2020, U.S.\$12,735.8 in 2019 and U.S.\$12,475.5 in 2018.
+Costa Rica's nominal GDP was U.S.\$68.4 billion as of December 31, 2022 and its per capita GDP was U.S.\$13,116.4.
+As of December 31, 2021, 2020, 2019, 2018 and 2017, Costa Rica's nominal GDP was U.S.\$64.6 billion, U.S.\$62.2 billion, U.S.\$64.4 billion, U.S.\$62.4 billion and U.S.\$60.5 billion, respectively.
+Costa Rica's per capita GDP was 12,515.2 in 2021, U.S.\$12,207.5 in 2020, U.S.\$12,735.8 in 2019, U.S.\$12,475.5 in 2018 and U.S.\$12,231.7 in 2017.
 Costa Rica, as most countries in the world, suffered the effects of the COVID-19 pandemic in 2020, with negative consequences to its economy.

-According to the UN Development Program's 2021-2022 Human Development Report, the Republic is ranked first in Central America and third in Latin America on the Human Development Index, a composite index focusing on three dimensions of human development: (i) long and healthy life measured by life expectancy at birth; (ii) a bility to acquire education measured by a verage years of schooling; and (iii) a bility to achieve a decent standard of living measured by gross national income per capita.
+According to the UN Development Program's 2021 Human Development Report, the Republic is ranked first in Central America and third in Latin America on the Human Development Index, a composite index focusing on three dimensions of human development: (i) long and healthy life measured by life expectancy at birth; (ii) ability to acquire education measured by average years of schooling; and (iii) ability to achieve a decent standard of living measured by gross national income per capita.
 On a global scale, Costa Rica occupied the 58th place pursuant to such report.

 Costa Rica hosts a large diversity of animal and plant species, and approximately one quarter of its territory consists of public or private reserves dedicated to environmental conservation and preservation of this biological diversity.
 This diversity, in conjunction with the Government's investment in environmental conservation, has led to the development of a significant tourism industry, which is protected and regulated under Costa Rica's environmental policies.
+In 2022, tourism represented 4.6% of the country's GDP.
+In September 2019, Costa Rica was awarded the UN "Champions of the Earth" award in recognition of its environmental protection policies and its commitment to the implementation of programs to reduce carbon emissions and combat climate change.